yusuke-dna/cadnano-tools/README.md

 # Cadnano Tools
 This repository contains several microtools designed to enhance the functionality of cadnano, a popular software for designing DNA nanostructures.

+## Semi-Autobreak
+Derived from `Seeding Domain Tracer`.
+A python script that support users semi-automatic optimisation of the breaking points of staples in DNA origami design.
+It remove exiting staple break and introduce breaks with following criteria if possible.
+If impossible, the strand is left intact.
+The user will try to rearrange crossover position refering generated report, and repeat running the script to make all strands blue.
+- **Staples without ends:** These are left uncoloured, appearing as the default dark grey.
+- **Staples with a length above 80 nt:** These are coloured magenta. (adjust to your policy by modifying length_max in trace_domain().)
+- **Staples with a length below 20 nt:** These are coloured yellow. (adjust to your policy by modifying length_min in trace_domain().)
+- **Staples with > 13 nt continuous hybridisation to the scaffold:** These are coloured blue.
+- **Staples with > 11 nt continuous hybridisation to the scaffold:** These are coloured cyan.
+- **Staples without seeding domains:** These are coloured red.

 ## Seeding Domain Tracer

 The `Seeding Domain Tracer` is a Python script that assists users in the manual optimisation of the breaking points of staples in a DNA origami design.
 It assigns staple colours based on their status: